| Stretch: |

 To reach put-in, cross the bridge, turn right, and continue on Covelo road

-One mile north of Covelo,
+to the town of Covelo.
+One mile north of town,

 turn right onto Mendocino Pass road (follow highway 162 signs)